4d/docs/website/translated_docs/pt/API/DataclassClass.md

 #### Descrição

-The `.setRemoteCacheSettings()` function <!-- REF #DataClassClass.setRemoteCacheSettings().Summary -->sets the timeout and maximum size of the ORDA cache for a dataclass.<!-- END REF -->.
+The `.setRemoteCacheSettings()` function<!-- REF #DataClassClass.setRemoteCacheSettings().
+Summary -->sets the timeout and maximum size of the ORDA cache for a dataclass.<!-- END REF -->.

 In the *settings* parameter, pass an object with the following properties: